47B Mixture-of-Experts Beats 671B Dense Models on Chinese Medical Examinations: Experiments

-We evaluated 27 LLMs representing diverse architectures, parameter scales, and training paradigms.
-The selection criteria prioritized architectural diversity, including both dense models such as LLaMA and Qwen alongside sparse mixture-of-experts (MoE) architectures like Mixtral and DeepSeek.
-Model sizes ranged from 2B to 671B parameters to examine scaling effects, encompassing base models, instruction-tuned variants, and reasoning-optimized versions.
-All selected models demonstrated Chinese language understanding capabilities, a critical requirement for our evaluation.
+We evaluate 27 large language models (LLMs) spanning diverse architectures, parameter scales, and training paradigms, including dense models such as LLaMA and Qwen, as well as mixture-of-experts (MoE) models such as Mixtral and DeepSeek.
+Model sizes range from 2B to 671B parameters, covering base, instruction-tuned, and reasoning-optimized variants.
+All selected models support Chinese language understanding, which is required for this benchmark.

-The evaluation protocol employed a carefully designed prompt template optimized for medical question-answering that addressed common challenges including model refusal on medical topics, verbose explanations, and ambiguous responses.
-The prompt explicitly instructed models that this was a benchmark test rather than real medical practice, requesting only single letter outputs without explanations.
-All models were evaluated using consistent inference parameters with temperature set to 0.0 for deterministic outputs, maximum tokens of 2048 to accommodate potential reasoning traces, and no sampling modifications.
-Models were accessed through the Ollama framework \cite{ollama2024} for reproducibility and consistent API interfaces, with each question processed independently without access to previous questions or answers, simulating real examination conditions.

-Model outputs underwent automated extraction to identify the selected answer option through a systematic process that removed any reasoning traces or explanation text, identified single letter responses, validated them against available options for each question, and marked invalid responses as incorrect.
-This standardized approach ensured fair comparison across all evaluated models regardless of their natural output formatting tendencies.